Salvation Army assistance programs Livingston County Michigan.

 The organization will provide the less fortunate with social services and basic needs, as indicated below.
 Many people benefit from the Livingston County Salvation Army and the generosity of the people who donate or volunteer with it in order to help others.

-The demand for some form of emergency assistance is very high, and increasing.
+The demand for some form of emergency assistance is very high.
 Qualified working poor or low income individuals and families can receive an assessment from the centers social services staff.
 An intake process and interview will need to be conducted.
 Case managers from the Salvation Army will try to assist them with their needs, if at all possible.

 The Livingston Michigan Thrift Store is open to anyone from the public.
 They can shop there for items such as gently used furniture or clothing.
 During certain seasons, items such as school supplies (backpacks or uniforms) or Christmas gifts and toys may be offered.
 Also in high demand are winter coats and boots during the winter months.

 Christmas assistance is offered locally, across Michigan, and nationwide.
 Low income families, children and individuals are able to receive assistance (as resources allow) with free toys, clothing and holiday food.
 The Salvation Army partners with businesses in Livingston County, churches, non-profit organizations and individuals.

 People from the community are involved in supporting and “adopting” entire families, providing general donations, or fulfilling wishes from Angel Tree tags program.
 Some resources are run in cooperation with groups such as the US Marines and the Toys for Tots program.
 Free holiday meals are served by volunteers too.
 The priority is always on children and seniors that are in nursing homes or hospitals.

 Students from K-12 in Livingston County can be given free school supplies from the Salvation Army.
 There may be backpacks, book bags, pens, pencils, tablets, and other goods.
 Much of this is donated from the public or stores such as Target.
 Kindergarten to high school students can get the items they need.